martgras/LukeRobertsControl/README.md

 # Remote Control for Luke Roberts Model F Lamp

-## A MQTT and HTTP Gateway to control a Luke Roberts Model F Lamp
+## A MQTT and HTTP gateway to control a Luke Roberts Model F Lamp

-## Caveat: Work in progress neither the docs nor the code is complete yet
+> **⚠ WARNING: Work in progress neither the docs nor the code is complete yet*